 Today I challenge you to choose things that make you happy, without regard to what’s in style or other people’s taste.
 Tap into that marvelous place where your opinion is the only one that matters!

-First, I chose five pictures that I really liked and created an album named Valentine’s Day Photos in the Google Photos app on my phone.
+To begin, I chose five pictures that I really liked and created an album named Valentine’s Day Photos in the Google Photos app on my phone.
 I would love to paint those cardinals and a colorful cityscape of my city’s downtown area.
 Looking at the slideshow gives me something to dream about.
 Next, I added the PhotoView channel to my Roku.
 There is a 2021 Samsung tv that has an “ambient mode” that allows you to use your photos as wallpaper, and the newer Samsung tvs are even more customizable.
 However, I have an RCA, so I used PhotoView as a workaround to enhance my tv background.

 Your tv will give you a code to enter in your smart phone, then it will ask for permission to sinc your Google photos with PhotoView.
 My album titles popped up on the tv screen, and I selected Valentine’s Day Photos, then slideshow.
 I can play this or any other album on my tv background as a slideshow at any time.
 That is a game changer for everyone who shares their mantel with a screen.